OsiobeEmoghene/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that computes the absolute value of an integer.
+ function that prints the last digit of a number.

-    Prototype: int _abs(int);
+    Prototype: int print_last_digit(int);

-FYI: The standard library provides a similar function: abs.
-Run man abs to learn more
+    Returns the value of the last digit